-It won’t be long before we are flipping our thermostats to offer us warmer air and make our homes nice and cozy during the colder temps.
+It won’t be long before we are adjusting our thermostats to offer us warmer air and make our homes nice and cozy during the colder temps.
 And warmer air can result in drier air that can influence our overall health.
-You may have never thought about monitoring humidity levels inside, or maybe you’re looking to find just the right balance.
+You may have never thought about monitoring humidity levels inside, or maybe you’re looking to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from lowering the chances of getting sick to helping with your skin.
-But how do you know which system is the best for your house?
+But how do you know which system is the best for you?

 If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
-There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the long-run.
+There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention down the road.

-There are a couple things you’ll need to consider when shopping for a whole-home humidifier.
+There are a couple factors you’ll need to consider when purchasing a whole-home humidifier.

 Every home and family is different.
-Our team at Service Experts Heating & Air Conditioning can give you a home health report to help you determine which humidifier is appropriate for your home.
-And our assessment will make sure you are getting the best solution to fit your existing HVAC system.
-We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
-Give us a call at 919-578-4329 or go to our online scheduler to make an appointment.
+Our team at Service Experts Heating & Air Conditioning can give you a home health report to help you determine which humidifier is best for your home.
+And our assessment will make sure you are getting the best solution to fit your current HVAC system.
+We want to make sure you rest easy during the winter and that you have the support you need to maintain proper indoor air quality.
+Call us at 919-578-4329 or go to our online scheduler to make an appointment.